43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

 E. Paul Goldenberg brings an exceptionally strong background in K–12 mathematics, extensive knowledge of the cognitive bases of mathematics learning, and more than 40 years of experience in curriculum development at both elementary and secondary levels, teaching, research, and professional development.
-He has taught from Grade 2 through high school mathematics and computer science through graduate school mathematics and psychology for education.
+He has taught from Grade 2 through high school mathematics and computer science, as well as graduate school mathematics and psychology for education.
 He brings particular knowledge and expertise to curriculum development, which has been his major focus at EDC.

-Goldenberg received at BA in psychology from Brandeis University an EdM in elementary education and PhD in curriculum and supervision from Harvard University.
+He received a BA in Psychology from Brandeis University and an EdM in Elementary Education and a PhD in Curriculum and Supervision from Harvard University.